TUM-LIS/lisnoc/index.md

 ## Getting Started

-The easiest to get started is to understand the documentation on the right and do some first tests with the testbenches.
+The easiest to get started is to understand the documentation from the menu on the right and then dig into the [tutorials](tutorials.html).